amperity/amperity-docs/amperity_reference/source/assistant.rst

 .. assistant-example-natural-language-start

-You can use natural language---the same types of sentences you use when talking to co-workers and friends---to ask the AI Assistant to help you build queries against any database in the **Customer 360** page.
+You can use natural language---the same types of sentences you use when talking to co-workers and friends---to ask the **AmpAI Assistant** to help you build queries against any database in the **Customer 360** page.

 .. assistant-example-natural-language-end